PiriyatharshiniSenthilkumaran/StarWarsPlanetsApp/README.md

 │   └── di/             # Hilt dependency injection modules
 ├── domain/             # Use cases and business logic
 ├── navigation/         # Navigation component
+├── utility/            # Commonly used components which can be reused
 ├── ui/                 # Jetpack Compose screens and components
 │   ├── components/     # Reusable UI components
 │   ├── screens/        # Screens for different app features